 Panopto is a licensed private streaming video platform with fully-featured editing capabilities that provides automatic closed captioning.
-It has built-in integrations with Zoom and Moodle.
+It has built-in integrations with Moodle.

 General use of Panopto

 Panopto automatically generates closed captions for every video.
 We do not have to use these captions, nor are they enabled by default, but they will always be available after a processing period.
 It typically takes one-and-a-half times the video's length for the captions to be created, e.g. for a 20 minute video it would take 30 minutes for the captions to be ready.

 To add captions to our video:

 - we locate the video in Panopto and edit it (pencil icon)

 - select the captions tab from the left side

 - in the drop-down menu, import automatic captions

 - review and edit the captions for accuracy, they are usually accurate but inevitably some errors are included

 - When you're done, press the Apply button to save your changes